gabstopper/smc-python/smc/docs/pages/getting_started.rst

 you can establish a session to the SMC by either providing the url and apikey in the constructor, or storing this in a file located ~/.smcrc.

-Storing the credential information in the user profile file is preferred.

-For example, providing the connect information through the constructor:
+Example of providing the connect information through the constructor:

 .. code-block:: python